edgelesssys/constellation/README.md

     <a href="https://twitter.com/EdgelessSystems"><img src="https://img.shields.io/twitter/follow/EdgelessSystems?label=Follow" alt="Twitter"></a>
 </p>

 Constellation is a Kubernetes engine that aims to provide the best possible data security.
 It wraps your K8s cluster into a single *confidential context* that is shielded from the underlying cloud infrastructure.
 Everything inside is always encrypted, including at runtime in memory.
-For this, Constellation leverages confidential computing (see our [whitepaper]) and more specifically Confidential VMs.
+For this, Constellation leverages confidential computing (see the [whitepaper]) and more specifically Confidential VMs.

 <img src="docs/static/img/concept.svg" alt="Concept" width="65%"/>